consp1racy/material-navigation-drawer/README.md

  - Pinned section divider is shown when shadow would not be recognizable
  - Default icon color is 100% white on dark themes
  - Added screenshots to `/docs`
-- Ability to override icon color through `NavigationItemDescriptor.iconColorAlwaysPassiveOn()`
+- Ability to override icon color through `BaseNavigationItemDescriptor.iconColorAlwaysPassiveOn()`
 - Drawer width on phones is now always `smallestWidthDp` minus `56dp` (the `5 * 56dp` limit still applies).

 **0.2.2**